The Right Scents for Older Men: 7 Excellent Cologne Options

 Azzaro Chrome Eau de Toilette

-This is an unusual fragrance that strays from the typical lemon top/musk base structure that so many fragrances seem to love to follow.
-Chrome features bergamot and bitter citrus in its top notes, and, according to basenotes.net, such unorthodox notes as ivy and lichen in the heart.
+This is an unusual fragrance that strays from the typical lemon top/musk base structure that so many fragrances seem to love to follow, and this is what makes it so appealing for an older man like me. in its top notes, and, according to basenotes.net, such unorthodox notes as ivy and lichen in the heart.
 The base includes various woods, including sandal and rosewood.
+Chrome features bergamot and bitter citrus

 - Top Notes: Apple and citrus fruits